craigrshenton/craigrshenton.github.io/_posts/2017-01-11-financial-performance-part1.md

     - notebook
 ---

-In this three part series I'm going to be looking at how we can use data science to measure the financial performance of real-estate (property) assets.
-I will be introducing concepts from finance ('alpha' in part 2. and 'beta' in part 3.), but adapting them for everyday use.
-In part 1.
+In this series I'm going to be looking at how we can use data science to measure the financial performance of real-estate (property) assets.
 I first clean and prepare the [Land Registry](http://landregistry.data.gov.uk/) transaction data and explore the distribution of returns (i.e., pre-tax profits) we can expect form the UK housing market.

 ## 1.0 Land Registry - Prices Paid database